-	The Fellows will convene for dialogue sessions throughout the program to work collectively on tackling critical national-level issues from a youth perspective.
-Through discussion facilitated by Professor Sultan Barakat, senior project advisor, the fellows will determine the urgent and medium-term issues to address.
+The Fellows will convene for one dialogue session throughout the project to work collectively on tackling critical national-level issues from a youth perspective.
+Through discussion facilitated by Professor Sultan Barakat, senior project advisor, the fellows will determine the urgent issue to address.

-Urgent issues: For each dialogue meeting, an urgent topic of immediate importance will be addressed.
-These urgent topics will be identified in consultation between the Fellows, based on their assessment of the most relevant issues facing Yemeni youth at the time of the discussion.
+This urgent topic will be identified in consultation between the Fellows, based on their assessment of the most relevant issues facing Yemeni youth at the time of the discussion.
 The Fellows will discuss the topic, reach out to their networks, and develop their positions on the topic.
 The outputs from the dialogue sessions, which may include recommendations, briefing reports, or other documents as determined by the Fellows, will be shared with relevant Yemeni and international stakeholders.

-DeepRoot staff will support the Fellows with technical and analytical expertise throughout their discussions on the urgent and medium-term topics.
-This will include providing the Fellows with background and polling data on the relevant topics, and facilitating input from experts on the topics at hand
+DeepRoot staff will support the Fellows with technical and analytical expertise throughout their discussions on the urgent topic.
+This will include providing the Fellows with background and polling data on the relevant topics (see Stakeholder Engagement below), and facilitating input from experts on the topics at hand.

-Constructive engagement with Yemeni and international stakeholders is another key component of program.
+Another component of the Fellowship Program is constructive engagement with Yemeni and international stakeholders.
 Innovative communication tools will be used to reach out to Yemeni youth in order to feed their perspectives into the discussions of the Fellows and ground them in the realities facing young people across the country.
 At the same time, the Fellows will engage high-level Yemeni, regional and international stakeholders through consultations and briefs, conveying the unique insights young Yemeni leaders have to offer and opening new lines of communication with key actors.

 The Fellowship will also include networking and raising the diverse and often under-valued perspectives of Yemeni young leaders to high-level regional and international stakeholders.
-This will be achieved through various means, including by disseminating the findings and key outcomes from the national-level dialogue meetings and regional forums (see below), and through organizing consultations with stakeholders.
-At the end of the Fellowship, graduating Fellows will visit Brussels, Belgium, to brief European Union officials on the outcomes of the program and discuss the role of Yemeni youth leaders in peacebuilding and public leadership.
+This will be achieved through various means, including by disseminating the findings and key outcomes from the dialogue meeting, and through organizing consultations with stakeholders.